hmartos/netflix-usage-stats/README.md

 2. Open Google Chrome Extension Management page navigating to [chrome://extensions](chrome://extensions).
    The Extension Management page can also be opened by clicking on the Chrome menu, hovering over `More Tools` then selecting `Extensions`.
 3. Enable `Developer Mode` by clicking the toggle switch next to Developer mode in the top right corner.
-4. Click the `Load Unpacked` button and select the folder `netflix-usage-stats` inside the cloned repository.
+4. Click the `Load Unpacked` button and select the folder `src` inside the cloned repository.

 ## Build